Grackles in Wisconsin

 Feeds on insects, including beetle grubs, grasshoppers, caterpillars, spiders, millipedes, earthworms, and diverse items such as crayfish, minnows, frogs, lizards, eggs and young of other birds, and small rodents.
 Vegetable matter is also important in their diet.
-During winter months their diet focus on berries, seeds, waste grain, and acorns.
+During the winter months their diet focus on berries, seeds, waste grain, and acorns.

 Grackle Habitat and Nesting

-Grackles are common in many kinds of open or semi-open country, including farmland, towns, groves and along waterways.
+Grackles are common in many kinds of open or semi-open countries, including farmland, towns, groves, and waterways.
 They often forage for food in farm fields, pastures, suburban lawns, cattle feedlots, and marshes.
 Nests are well hidden among branches of dense trees (especially conifers) or shrubs near water or close to open areas, as in groves, woodland edges, and parks.
 Built by the female, nests are bulky and made of weeds, grass, and twigs, usually with some mud added.
 The inside is lined with fine grass.
 The birds typically nest in small colonies of 10-30 pairs, but sometimes 100 or more.

 Grackle Mating & Life Cycle